bezabu/bb-treasure-hunter/README.md

 - Check collision detection works correctly

   - Test: Begin the game and move the hunter towards a rock.
 Attempt to run through it and observe.
+Do the same at the edges of the island.
-    - Result: The hunter will not move through the cell containing the rock.
+    - Result: The hunter will not move through the cell containing the rock or past the edges of the island.
 A running animation is still displayer

 - Check 'perspective' draw order is correct